dannybloe/dzVents/README.md

 If you make a chart you can make it even more visible:
 ![Smothing](dzVents/smoothing.png)

 So, some of the statistical function allow you to provide a smoothing range.
 Usually a range of 1 or 2 is sufficient.
+I suggest to use smoothing when checking detlas, local minumums and maximums.

 ## How does the storage stuff work?